 The answer suggested is that these limits are determined by the capability of the economic system to substitute limited natural resources by man-made goods the variety and quality of which are expanded by creation of new ideas.
 In this endeavour frontier countries, first the U.K. and Europe, next the United States, have succeeded at a high rate for two and a half century.
 To what extent this will continue in the future nobody knows.
 Some economists, e.g. Gordon (2012), argue there is an enduring tendency to slowing down of innovation and economic growth (the low-hanging fruits have been taken).
-308 and lower growth (in the plausible case $\tilde{a} < 1$).
-Further, in the log-utility case ($\theta = 1$) the depletion rate u equals the effective rate of impatience, $\rho - n$. $^{^{26}}$ Inspired by Sterner (2008).

-Others, e.g. Brynjolfsson and McAfee (2014), disagree.
+Others, e.g. Brynjolfsson and McAfee (2012, 2014), disagree.
 They reason that the potentials of information technology and digital communication are on the verge of the point of ubiquity and flexible application.
-For these authors the prospect is "The Second Machine Age" (the title of their book), by which they mean a new innovative epoch where smart machines and new ideas are combined and recombined - with pervasive influence on society.
-16.7 Bibliographic notes It is not always recognized that the research of the 1970s on macro implications of essential natural resources in limited supply already laid the groundwork for a theory of endogenous and policy-dependent growth with natural resources.
+For these authors the prospect is "The Second Machine Age" (the title of their recent book), by which they mean a new innovative epoch where smart machines and new ideas are combined and recombined - with pervasive influence on society. $^{^{24}}$ Inspired by Sterner (2008).

+16.7 Bibliographic notes concerning Section 16.5 It is not always recognized that the research of the 1970s on macro implications of essential natural resources in limited supply already laid the groundwork for a theory of endogenous and policy-dependent growth with natural resources.
 Actually, by extending the DHSS model, Suzuki (1976), Robson (1980) and Takayama (1980) studied how endogenous innovation may affect the prospect of overcoming the finiteness of natural resources.
 Suzuki's (1976) article contains an additional model, involving a resource externality.
 Interpreting the externality as a "greenhouse effect", Sinclair (1992, 1994) and Groth and Schou (2006) pursue this issue further.
-In the latter paper a configuration similar to the model in Section 16.5 is studied.
+In the latter paper a configuration somewhat similar to the model in Section 16.5 is studied.
 The source of increasing returns to scale is not intentional creation of knowledge, however, but learning as a by-product of investing as in Arrow (1962a) and Romer (1986).
 Empirically, the evidence furnished by, e.g., Hall (1990) and Caballero and Lyons (1992) suggests that there are quantitatively significant increasing returns to scale w.r.t. capital and labour or external effects in US and European manufacturing.
 Similarly, Antweiler and Trefler (2002) examine trade data for goods-producing sectors and find evidence for increasing returns to scale.
-Concerning Result (i), note that if some irreducibly exogenous element in the technological development is allowed in the model by replacing the constant B in (16.21) by $e^{\tau t}$, where $\tau \ge 0$, then (16.25) is replaced by $\tau + (\tilde{\alpha} + \beta - 1)n > 0$ or $\tilde{\alpha} > 1$.
+Concerning Result (i) in Section 16.5, note that if some irreducibly exogenous element in the technological development is allowed in the model by replacing the constant B in (16.21) by $e^{\tau t}$, where $\tau \ge 0$, then (16.25) is replaced by $\tau + (\tilde{\alpha} + \beta - 1)n > 0$ or $\tilde{\alpha} > 1$.
 Both Stiglitz (1974a, p.
 131) and Withagen (1990, p.
 391) ignore implicitly the possibility $\tilde{\alpha} > 1$.
 Hence, from the outset they preclude fully endogenous growth.
-16.8 Appendix 16.8.1 A. The CES function The CES (Constant Elasticity of Substitution) function is used in consumer theory as a specification of preferences and in production theory as a specifi- [©] Groth, Lecture notes in Economic Growth, (mimeo) 2015.
+16.8 Appendix: Balanced growth with an essential non-renewable resource The production side of the DHSS model with CES production function is described by: